SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Augmented_Operations.md

 The **fully integrated out-of-the-box solution** and its **self-learning technology**, increases efficiency and accuracy, drastically reduces configuration effort and cost, and helps in adopting a proactive operating strategy.

 > [!TIP]
+> For more information:
+>
-> A 60 min webinar from our Experts & Insights series, showing how DataMiner leverages AI technology, is available at [**Experts & Insights - Augmented Operations**](https://community.dataminer.services/video/experts-insights-dataminer-augmented-operation/)
+> - A 60-min webinar from our Experts & Insights series, showing how DataMiner leverages AI technology, is available at [**Experts & Insights - Augmented Operations**](https://community.dataminer.services/video/experts-insights-dataminer-augmented-operation/)

-> [!TIP]
-> A high-level introduction video (50 mins) is available from our Inspire Rewind section on our Community site, at [**Inspire Rewind – Augmented Operations**](https://community.dataminer.services/video/inspire-rewind-augmented-operations/)
+> - A high-level introduction video (50 minutes) is available from our Inspire Rewind section on our Community site, at [**Inspire Rewind – Augmented Operations**](https://community.dataminer.services/video/inspire-rewind-augmented-operations/)

-> [!TIP]
+> [!NOTE]
 > Are you struggling with something?
-Are there any use cases you want us to tackle?
+Are there use cases you want us to tackle?
 Or do you simply have a great idea on how to improve DataMiner’s AI capabilities?
 Then [**let's talk AI**](https://community.dataminer.services/lets-talk-ai-automatic-detection-of-frozen-states/) and [**share your thoughts with Team AI**](https://community.dataminer.services/skylines-ai-team-wants-to-hear-from-you/).

 ## Trend Forecast